kbroman/miner_book/docs/installation.md

 ### Building a Docker image

 The Dockerfile is a very small plain text file and only gives the recipe for setting up the needed environment and starting a server.
 To get all the required pieces and be ready to run a container, you need to build a Docker image from this Dockerfile.
-Once you have installed Docker on your computer (which you can do from [the Docker website](https://www.docker.com)), you open a command line (e.g., the Terminal application on MacOS), move into the directory with the Dockerfile (using `cd` to change directory), and then build a Docker image based on this Dockerfile by running the following call from a command line:
+Once you have installed Docker on your computer (which you can do from [the Docker website](https://www.docker.com)), you open a command line (e.g., the Terminal application on MacOS, on Windows use the Docker Quickstart Terminal), move into the directory with the Dockerfile (using `cd` to change directory), and then build a Docker image based on this Dockerfile by running the following call from a command line:

 ```bash